Our Planet is Full of Interesting Ants!

 Spanning all categories of age – ants seem to be interesting to so many of us.
 If you, after this short introduction, want to learn more about them we welcome you to our site.
 Have a look at our articles and images and be inspired by these amazing little insects.

-And hey, why not join our community?
+And hey, why not join our Facebook group?
 We’d love to have you!

 Read more about how ants actually function.
 How do they communicate, what happens after a queen lays an egg, and why are ants really grouped in colonies?